 Three measurements of God’s love are given in Psalm 103:11-13, then reinforced and extended in verse 17.

 Three.
-Matthew 10:16ff so perfectly describes the life (the expectations, the conditions, the requirements) of the Christian worker.
+Matthew 10:16ff so perfectly describes the life of the Christian worker.

 As a young pastor, I would preach this passage using the outline of wise up, speak up, stand up and look up (with maybe another ‘up’ point or two in there which I’ve forgotten!).
 It’s the charter of God’s people on assignment for Him.

-Look at what He promised us as we go forth to serve Him:
+Look at what He promised us in these great passages as we go forth to serve Him:

 –We should expect difficulty and opposition.
 “I send you forth like sheep among the wolves.”
 He assumes we know what that means.
 In Acts 14:22, Paul and Barnabas told the new believers something similar.